emwap/stream-paper/paper.md

 window sizes.

 Similar problems appear for many applications of streams, such as digital fir and iir filters.
-What we would like is a representation of streams were we can use mutation to efficiently implement such functions.
+What we would like is a representation of streams were we can use in-place updates to efficiently implement such functions.

 # A New Representation for Streams

-We present a new representation for streams which uses monads to enable mutation.
+We present a new representation for streams which uses monads to enable in-place updates.

 ~~~ {.haskell}
 data Stream a = Stream (IO (IO a))